 The online bingo, sports betting and casino operator now becomes the ninth gambling business to be penalized as part of a regulator probe, ongoing since 2018, that has seen fines dished out in excess of £20m.

-In the two years since the crackdown began, a total of six operators have surrendered their licence and are no longer able to transact with consumers in Britain.
+In the two years since the crackdown began, a total of six operators, some with UK bingo sites, have surrendered their licence and are no longer able to transact with consumers in Britain.
 Overall, 22 individual Personal Management Licence holders have been examined by the Gambling Commission.
-As well as the six that surrendered their licence, six received a formal warning, one received an advice to conduct, seven investigations are still ongoing and no action was taken against two.
+As well as the six that surrendered their licence, six received a formal warning, one received advice to conduct, seven investigations are still ongoing and no action was taken against two.